04ajoshi/ajoshi04.github.io/README.md

 ```
 Here we connect to the database and list the tables out.
 Each table is saved as a seperate csv.
 Now lets clean the data!
+Specifically, we narrow down on two tables: Player.csv and Player_Attributes.csv.

 ```
 player_df = pd.read_csv("Player.csv")